SaigeW/cw-ai/Report.md

 ### Reflection

-- Difficulty we have encountered
-  - Originally, we choose to debug after all the functional modules of ai are assembled.However, we found it difficult to determine which module the problem occurred in, resulting in less efficient development overall.

-- Solution
-  - We realized that it should be better to debug the different functional modules of the program first, and then assemble them after they can complete the corresponding jobs.
-Hence, we divided the problems and conquered them.

-- What should we do next time
-  - Several modules that implement the program processing logic should be unit tested separately first and then integrated at the end.
+We have divided the entire project into several components at the very beginning.
+This includes distance algorithms, scoring function, the minimax algorithm, and trees.
+However, instead of writing a unit test, we write the entire project all at once and then debug it.
+We found that this made it difficult to find and fix bugs, which slowed the overall efficiency of development.
+One example is that a null pointer error kept occurring because we forgot to remove empty lists when calculating Cartesian Products.
+We can fix bugs such as these much more quickly and easily if we run unit tests.

 ### Some of the highlights that make us proud

-- Scoring function
-  - A feasible way was derived to quantify the current GameState.
-Details have been mentioned above.
+The Alpha-Beta Pruning we implemented improves performance hugely by reducing unnecessary calculations.
+We have derived a feasible and flexible function to quantify the current GameState.
+It has considered not only the distances between detectives and Mr.X but also general strategies.

 - Alpha-Beta Pruning with Tree structure
-  - Alpha-Beta Pruning improves performance by reducing unnecessary calculations.
+  - ~~Alpha-Beta Pruning improves performance by reducing unnecessary calculations.~~
   - Tree structure
     - The tree structure can store all the nodes in the minimax run except for the pruned ones.
     - If the performance is optimized enough, Mr. X would become invincible with the minimax algorithm of sufficient depth.